B4cktr4ckers/.github/profile/README.md

 ---

-## 🤝 **How to Join**
-Are you passionate about cybersecurity and eager to develop your skills while working on exciting projects?
-**Join us!** Here’s how:
-1. Watch for our application periods.
-2. Fill out the online form.
-3. Prepare for an individual interview with a board member.

----

 ## 📬 **Contact Us**
 - **Email**: b4cktr4ckers@gmail.com
 - **Social Media**: Find us on [Instagram](https://www.instagram.com/b4cktr4ckers/).
 - **Location**: Epitech Lyon.

----

-## 📌 **FAQ**
-### Who can join the club?
-Any Epitech student interested in cybersecurity, regardless of skill level, is welcome.

-### What tools should I know before joining?
-No prior knowledge is necessary.
-Our workshops are designed for step-by-step learning.

 ---